iocage/iocage/README.md

         net.link.bridge.pfil_onlyip=0  # Only pass IP packets when pfil is enabled net.link.bridge.pfil_bridge=0  # Packet filter on the bridge interface net.link.bridge.pfil_member=0  # Packet filter on the member interface
+- Lots of jails or a big server?
+Mount `fdescfs`:

+        mount -t fdescfs fdesc /dev/fd